Inte24/Data-Analysis-Project/RESULTS.md

 ### Physical Interpretation

-The kinetic rate hierarchy — **Apatite >> Calcite ≈ Dolomite > Quartz > Phlogopite** — directly reflects the hydrophobicity spectrum of these minerals.
+The kinetic rate hierarchy: **Apatite >> Calcite ≈ Dolomite > Quartz > Phlogopite** : directly reflects the hydrophobicity spectrum of these minerals.
 Apatite, the target ore mineral, responds best to fatty acid collectors.
 Carbonate gangue (calcite, dolomite) shows moderate inadvertent activation.
 Silicates and micas are naturally hydrophilic and resist collector adsorption.
 This ranking is critical for circuit design: it determines the required flotation time, the expected grade-recovery trade-off, and which gangue minerals are most likely to contaminate concentrates.

 ---